 This might seem really obvious, but decide a definitive date FAR IN ADVANCE.
 In our experience it’s easier to establish a few dates that might be possible, then propose these to the group.
-If people have options they are more likely to respond/commit than if you open-endly ask - “so when suits people?”.
+If people have options they are more likely to respond/commit than if you ask the vague question “so when suits people?”.

-3. Choose a destination to suit everyone!
+3. Choose a destination

 5. Book as much as you can in advance…

-6. Check every has an in date passport
+6. Check everyone has a valid passport

 7. Communicate, communicate, communicate!